Can I just start by saying that this photo should have been the poster child for this page- beautiful cobblestone in all its elegant glory!

 The first stop we made in Philly was, of course, food.
 Upon advice from a local, we headed to Joe’s Steaks on W. Grand St. (click the link in the photo caption to browse the

 menu and find a location near you).
 Although I was a little disappointed by the lack of “cheese” on my Philly CHEESEsteak, it was very good- I would just suggest asking for cheese.
 There were several people in line before us who ordered cheese whip on their sandwich as well, we, on the other hand, struggled trying to order in the roughly 2 seconds we had to decide based on the rapid speed of the order line (I suggest you look over the menu first and know exactly what you want before you go.
 That way, you won’t have to A- stick out like a sore thumb as a tourist, and B- actually get what you want instead of making a rushed decision).
 The restaurant was very small with seating upstairs, so if anyone in your party needs wheelchair assistance or accessibility, this would not be the place to dine.
-All in all, it was not a bad experience, just one I wish we had been more prepared for so we could have gotten a real taste of Philly outside of being rushed through at Joe’s during the lunchtime rush- partly our fault but hey, how would we have known?
+All in all, it was not a bad experience, just one I wish we had been more prepared for so we could have gotten a real taste of Philly outside of the lunchtime rush at Joe’s- partly our fault but hey, how would we have known?

 After Lunch, we headed back to Independence Hall.
 Admission to Independence Hall is free BUT arrive early or if you arrive late, don’t plan on getting into the building for a few hours or possibly not until the next day.
 We arrived early in the morning and all the tickets were claimed up until the late afternoon and the lines were extremely long.
 Because of this, we were not able to get into the museum which houses the Liberty Bell.